ByronAP/NOMAD/IMPLEMENTATION.md

 - `INomadConverter` – extensibility point for custom serialization and deserialization.
 - `NomadSerializerOptions` – configuration container including custom converters and policy settings.
 - `NomadSerializer` – high level serializer that reflects over objects and uses the configured writer and reader.
+- `INomadTypeInfoResolver` – abstraction that supplies serializable members for a type.
+The default implementation uses reflection but source generators can provide AOT friendly metadata.
 - Attribute types under the `Nomad.Net.Attributes` namespace provide optional metadata:
   - `NomadFieldAttribute` – explicit field identifiers.
   - `NomadIgnoreAttribute` – skip a member.